khaledboka/docs/docs/installation_windows.md

 #Cartoview

-### This document describes the Installation of CartoView with GeoNode on Windows 2.6.3
+### This document describes the Installation of Cartoview with GeoNode on Windows 2.6.3

 !!! warning
 	In case of any other version of GeoNode before 2.5 these steps will not be applicable.